Lennyium/Lennyium/README.md

 - 👋 Hi, I’m @Lennyium
 - 👀 I’m interested in Data Science and Web Development
-- 🌱 I’m currently learning Python fundamentals for Data Science
+- 🌱 I’m currently learning Python fundamentals for Data Science and Front End Engineering Career Path on Codecademy
 - 💞️ I’m looking to collaborate on any projects that I can assist with
 - 📫 How to reach me: gitaulen@gmail.com
 - 😄 Pronouns: He/Him